NhanTrungHa/CMPE195-Maze-Bot/README.md

 - $chmod a+x ~/catkin_ws/src/CMPE195-Maze-Bot/scripts/main.py
 - $roslaunch {Folder Name} maze1.launch

-Wait for Gazebo to launch
+Wait for Gazebo to launch.
 On a seperate terminal:
 Navigate to the folder with the scripts
 - $rosrun {Folder Name} main.py